 Read more: Irishman's photographs of the Civil War

-The more I investigate the Irish experience, the more apparent it is that the type of incident portrayed in "Gangs of New York" rarely, if ever, occurred.
-Far from being duped, it was much more likely that many of these men had travelled to the United States with the express intention of joining the military, in the hope of benefiting from the financial rewards available for doing so.
+The more I investigate the Irish experience, the more apparent it is that the type of incident portrayed in "Gangs of New York" rarely if ever, occurred.
+Far from being duped, it was much more likely that many of these men had traveled to the United States with the express intention of joining the military, in the hope of benefiting from the financial rewards available for doing so.
 This was the primary motivation for Irish enlistment in the Union Army from at least 1863 onwards.
 These men were not stupid - they came from a country where enlistment in the British Army for economic reasons was commonplace, and they came informed about the Civil War.

-The New York Irish-American Newspaper of 23rd July 1864 presents an interesting counter-point to the scene depicted in Gangs of New York.
+The New York Irish-American Newspaper of 23rd July 1864 presents an interesting counterpoint to the scene depicted in Gangs of New York.
 It outlines that serious consideration had in fact been given to opening a recruiting station at Castle Garden, where Irish and other emigrants arrived in America.
 However, they decided against it, as it was thought it would ultimately prove counter-productive.
 The main reason put forward for this was that Irish-American and other communities would quickly inform those at home as to what was going on, discouraging future prospective emigrants.
-This would impact not only the economy, but ultimately also enlistment into the military.
+This would impact not only the economy but ultimately also enlistment into the military.

-The New York County Volunteers Recruiting Committee, presided over by Mr. Orison Blunt, recently applied to the Commissioners of Emigration for permission to establish a recruiting rendezvous within and in connection with the emigration depot at Castle Garden.
-The Commissioners very properly refused such permission, and authorized their agent to convey such intelligence to the Committee.
+The New York County Volunteers Recruiting Committee presided over by Mr. Orison Blunt, recently applied to the Commissioners of Emigration for permission to establish a recruiting rendezvous within and in connection with the emigration depot at Castle Garden.
+The Commissioners very properly refused such permission and authorized their agent to convey such intelligence to the Committee.
 The following is a copy of the letter of Mr. Casserly:-

 OFFICE OF THE COMMISSIONERS OF EMIGRATION, NEW YORK, JUNE 30